 While the front seats offer plenty of space and comfort, those interested in regularly carrying three or more passengers should know that the rear seats are cramped for adults.
 Additionally, the Fiesta hatchback's rear seats don't fold down all the way, limiting total cargo space to 26 cubic feet.
 In comparison, the Honda Fit can hold 56.7 cubic feet of gear.

 Powertrains and Handling

 The Fiesta's standard engine is a 1.6-liter four-cylinder that produces 120 horsepower and 112 lb-ft of torque.
-It can be paired with a standard five-speed manual or a "PowerShift" dual-clutch automatic, the latter of which has been criticized for slightly herky-jerky operation at low speeds.
+It can be paired with a standard five-speed manual or an optional "PowerShift" dual-clutch automatic, the latter of which has been criticized for slightly herky-jerky operation at low speeds.

 Fuel economy for the four-cylinder is rated at 27/38 city/highway mpg with the stick shift and 29/39 mpg with the automatic.

 An extra-cost Super Fuel Economy package - available with the automatic only - adds a host of aerodynamic components and low-rolling resistance tires to increase mileage to 30/41 mpg.